pascalj/disgo/README.md

 Two things are mandatory:

 A database must be configured, either MySQL or PostgreSQL and you need to set at least one `origin`.
 An origin is a URL where you want to allow comments.
-It may contain `*` as a wildcard.
 You can tell disgo to load a specific config by providing the `-config` command line parameter.
 It is strongly suggested to change the `secret`.

 The server will listen on `0.0.0.0:3000`.
 You can change that by setting the `HOST` and/or `PORT` environment variable.